 In June 1976, Council enacted Salem's Multiple Unit Housing Tax Incentive Program (Program), Salem Revised Code (SRC) 2.790-2.835.
 The Program is authorized by Oregon Revised Statute (ORS) 307.600-307.691, which allow local governments to establish a program for property tax exemptions to stimulate the construction of transit-supportive multiple unit housing in the core areas of Oregon's urban centers.
-The Program provides a property tax exemption for up to ten years for new or converted, transit supportive, non-transient multiple family housing units constructed within the defined core area (Attachment 4) that provide one or more public benefits as defined in the ordinance.
+The Program provides a property tax exemption for up to 10 years for new or converted, transit supportive, non-transient multiple family housing units constructed within the defined core area (Attachment 4) that provide one or more public benefits as defined in the ordinance.
 The basic tenets of the Program are:

-- The project must include at least two dwelling units, which may not be used for transient accommodations per Standards and Guidelines adopted by Resolution No. 2021-44; - The project must be located within the "Core Area" as defined in SRC 2.800(c);

-- The project must include at least one public benefit as outlined in SRC 2.815, and; - Council shall, by resolution, make a decision within 180 days of receipt of the application or the application is automatically deemed approved.
+- The project must include at least two dwelling units per Standards and Guidelines adopted by Resolution No. 2022-52; - The project must be located within the "Core Area" as defined in SRC 2.800(c); - The project must include at least one public benefit as outlined in SRC 2.815; and - Council shall, by resolution, make a decision within 180 days of receipt of the application or the application is automatically deemed approved.